 In 1994, I didn’t have spelling and grammar checking apps (like my editor and proofreader friend, Grammarly), so my writing was littered with typos and grammatical howlers.
-Which may explain why I got a B for Spelling, Punctuation and Presentation from the competition judge.
+And this may explain why I got a B for Spelling, Punctuation and Presentation from the competition judge.
 But I also made structural changes to Bad News in the 2020 rework.

 So, wielding my God-like writer’s powers, I softened the incident.
 The husband still spends the night with another woman, but … well, you’ll have to read Bad News to find out what happens and how he reflects on it.

 Similarly, the ending of the 1994 version was downbeat, with the husband waking from another dream and admitting, “It left me sad.
 Sad that it was only a dream.”
 Maybe it’s because I’m older now, but I’m not as keen on sad endings as I was in my younger writer days.
-But more importantly, again it didn’t feel right for character or the story.
+But more importantly, again, it didn’t feel right for the character or the story.

 How did I change it?
 Well, you’ll have to read Bad News to find out.
 But (spoiler alert), I think it’s uplifting and in keeping with the intent of the short story.
-And, the new ending pays better homage to Phil Collins for his Both Sides of the Story musical inspiration.
+AND the new ending pays better homage to Phil Collins for his Both Sides of the Story musical inspiration.

 In a foreword I wrote for the Mini Style Guide by Denise O’Hagan (Black Quill Press 2018), I quoted Kurt Vonnegut’s advice for writers: